metablaster/WindowsFirewallRuleset/README.md

 Deploy-Firewall -Domain "enter one or more remote computer names here"
 ```

-This is how remote deployment is going to work once this functionality gets fully implemented.\
+This is how remote deployment is going to work once this functionality gets fully implemented.

+Remote deployment can be customized in a great detail in the following locations:

+- To customize WinRM service see: `Modules\Ruleset.Remote\Scripts\WinRMSettings.ps1`\
+- To customize WSMan session configuration see: `Modules\Ruleset.Remote\Scripts\Enable-WinRMServer.ps1`
+- To customize self signed SSL certificate see: `Modules\Ruleset.Remote\Scripts\Register-SslCertificate.ps1`
+- To customize PS and CIM session configuration see: `Config\RemoteFirewall.pssc`

-For additional information see also `Readme\Remote.md`
+For additional information and troubleshooting tips see also [Remoting help](Readme/Remote.md)

 ## Checking for updates